python/typed_ast/README.md

 ### Current Caveats for Use
 - This project currently works on Python 3.3 - 3.5.
 Python 3.2 is likely to be
   supported, depending on difficulty.
-There are no plans to support Python 2.7.
+There are currently no plans to support Python 2.7.
 - Type comments in invalid locations produce syntax errors.
 - The matching of type comments is space sensitive.
 They will only be matched if they begin with exactly `# type: `, including the space after the colon.